Low FODMAP Burnout: Staying Motivated Through Elimination

 Shrink your repertoire on purpose

-A lot of people try to solve low-FODMAP fatigue by scrolling recipe sites for variety, which just adds more planning, more shopping, more chances to mess up.
-The simpler move is to lock in five or six meals that work, and rotate them.
+A lot of people try to solve low-FODMAP fatigue by scrolling recipe sites for variety, which only adds more planning, more shopping, more chances to mess up.
+The simpler move is to lock in five or six meals that work and rotate them.

 What a working rotation looks like:

-Permission slip: it is completely fine to eat the same five meals for four weeks.
+Permission slip: eating the same five meals for four weeks is completely fine.
 Variety is a reintroduction-phase problem.

 Don't let perfect be the enemy of good